scriptotek/lc-spreadsheets/_episodes/02-common-mistakes.md

 ## More than one piece of information in a cell {#info}

-**Example**: You find one male, and one female of the same species.
-You enter this as 1M, 1F.
+**Example**: In the Book-column from the example in the introduction lesson, both title and year were placed in the same column.

 **Solution**: Never include more than one piece of information in a cell.
-If you need both these measurements, design your data sheet to include this information.
+Create a good structure for your data before you start filling in information, make enough columns so that you have a precicely named column for each data type, i.e. "Title", "Year".

 ## Field name problems {#field_name}